linh-nguyen/jekyll-now/_posts/2016-08-28-Blog-Post-One.md

 **WHAT'S IN YOUR WAY?** The simple answer: lack of prior-knowledge and time.
 I have only been exposed to C++ once before and it wasn't much so jumping right into the language felt foreign and strange.
 Even though Java is much more familiar to me, I haven't worked on Java all summer as my internship in Javascript/HTML/CSS.
 I've heard about how hard C++ is to learn from friends, however, I'm excited to understand another language.
 Overall these are more temporary roadblocks as I hope to quickly gain traction and do well.
 What I fear the most is if I will have the time to commit to all the projects, I'm taking a rather busy schedule this semester that is very reading-heavy.
 Already I'm feeling the stress of time and struggling to find a good work-life balance, but at the same time I don't want to give up anything in my schedule.
 I'm doing best to stay on top of things, hopefully everything works out.

 **WHAT WILL YOU DO NEXT WEEK?** The upcoming week I plan to briefly go over the material from the last class to refresh my memory for quizzes and get my mind focused.
+I'll also try to play around with Docker and get comfortable with the applications we have to work with throughout the semester.

 **TIP OF THE WEEK?**